Universal separability criterion for arbitrary density matrices from causal properties of separable and entangled quantum states: Discussion

+From Eqs.(27,38) and Eqs.(39) it follows that strongly mixing N-free a-class equally entangled ensemble of arbitrary number of qubits, say, for $ N $ $ 1/2 $-spins ($ D=2 $) remains Werner-entangled at any number $ N \geq 2 $.
+Whereas, the separability/entanglement regions of $ p $ values for the same kind of ensembles but for any spin eigenvalues being higher than $ 1/2 $ (i.e. for larger values of $ D $: $ D=3,4,.. $ ) -start to depend on the number $ N $ of subsystems in the ensemble more substantially.
+Especially, for large enough $ D \geq 3 $ the increase of $ N $ gradually "relaxes" the entanglement criterion (27,38) resulting in the asymptotically Werner-entangled situation in the limit $ N \rightarrow \infty $.
+Interestingly, the realisation of similar (asymptotically Werner-entangled) regime for uniformly strongly interacting quantum subsystems with $ N \gg D $ has been recently demonstrated in the recent experiment \cite{27} where the entanglement between two ensembles of interacting atoms has been measured as the function of the parameter of inter-ensembles interaction (see Fig.4 in Ref.\cite{27}).

+The same effect of entanglement restriction "relaxation" with the increase of $ N $ holds also in the opposite case of large enough ensembles of the subsystems with $ D \gg 3 $.
+Whereas for any finite strongly mixed N-free equally connected ensembles with $ D \rightarrow \infty $ (such as e.g. two or more quantum oscillators being coupled and than - decoupled from each other in the past and as well, two or more quantum systems with continuous spectra of observable eigenvalues which were interacting in the past) the Eqs.(38,39) demonstrates the \textit{asymptotic entanglement} of such subsystems at any value $ N \geq 2 $.
+Although, interestingly, the equally connected infinite ensemble of quantum oscillators or infinite ensemble of systems with continuous spectra of certain observable eigenvalues both \textit{remain asymptotically Werner-entangled} according to Eqs.(27,38) for such kind of equal entanglement in density matrices.

-Here, in the same way, as it has been done for Eqs.(37-41), one can obtain the causal separability/entanglement criterion for stongly mixing N-free b-class of EC-density matrices from the case of Eqs.(47,48) just by means of the renormalization $ \frac{p^{2N}}{(D-1)^{2N}} \rightarrow p^{2N} $ in the Eq.(48), while Eq.(47) should remain as it is.
-As the result, analogously to Eq.(49) one obtains
+For the strongly mixing (N-free) b-class of EC-density matrices, in the same way, as it has been done for Eqs.(29-32), one can obtain the causal separability/entanglement criterion just by means of the renormalisation $ \frac{p^{2N}}{(D-1)^{2N}} \rightarrow p^{2N} $ in the Eq.(A11) from the Appendix A, while Eq.(A10) should remain as it is.
+As the result, analogously to Eq.(29) one obtains

-Therefore, for strongly mixing N-free equally connected density matrices of b-class (i.e. for ones with certain discrimination in quantum transitions between different configurations of subsystems' base states) one has the same seprability/entanglement causal criterion of Eq.(50), though with different values of both thresholds.
-This yields
+Therefore, for strongly mixing N-free equally connected density matrices of b-class (i.e. for ones with certain discrimination in quantum transitions between different configurations of subsystems' base states) one has the same separability/entanglement causal criterion of Eq.(30), though with different values of both thresholds.
+Especially, substituting Eq.(40) into condition (30) one yields

 and